Puerto Rico is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Puerto Rico falls within the jurisdiction of the USA with regard to the Mutual Evaluation Report.

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in the USA was undertaken by the Financial Action Task Force (FATF) in 2016.
-According to that Evaluation, the USA was deemed Compliant for 9 and Largely Compliant for 21 of the FATF 40 Recommendations.
+The latest follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in the USA was undertaken by in 2020.
+According to that Evaluation, the USA was deemed Compliant for 9 and Largely Compliant for 22 of the FATF 40 Recommendations.
 It was also deemed Highly Effective for 4 and Substantially Effective for 4 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 EU Commission’s list of AML/CFT deficient countries